Is It OK to Run Every Day? What Are the Benefits?

 "Should I run every day?"
 Probably not.
 But it depends on the intensity.
 Here's how to adjust your running volume to enhance your performance.

-Maybe you’re craving that runner’s high and are itching to log some more miles.
-Or perhaps you want to reach your goals more quickly and think jogging every day will help you do that.
+Maybe you're craving that runner's high and are itching to log some extra miles.
+Or perhaps you want to reach your goals more quickly and you think jogging every day will help you do that.

 But is it OK to run every day?
 The simple answer is: No, you need at least one rest day a week to allow your muscles to recover.
 Plus, overtraining can lead to overuse injuries, stress and prolonged fatigue.